You’ve probably heard from other patients that switching from levothyroxine to Tirosint made all the difference.

 And this general unhappy feeling is not just seen on my blog (1).

 Well T4 thyroid hormone is not an active thyroid hormone.

-So many providers give patients T4 thyroid hormone hoping that the body will naturally convert this T4 into the free T3.
+So, many health providers give patients T4 thyroid hormone with the hope that the body will be able to naturally take care of this conversion process.

-The problem is that under special circumstances the body will actually produce reverse T3 (the anti thyroid metabolite) instead of T3 making the problem worse.
+The problem with this logic is that under special circumstances the body will actually produce reverse T3 (the antithyroid metabolite) instead of T3 hormone.